 It took me a few days to develop a repeatable scan workflow for photographic prints.
 The collection of photographs varied in print size and was most likely captured on various photographic film stock and from different cameras over time; some photos are in colour with the faded word Kodak Paper or Kodachrome on the back.
 A few photographs have dates on the edges of the print, but most do not.

 Mom thinks the scan included in this post was taken circa 1969, shortly after she and Dad moved us into a rented house in the New Montrose section of Kingstown.
 In this photograph, most likely captured by a family member or close friend, Dad is holding me on his knee, and Mom is holding up my brother Shane.
 I would have been about three; my brother Shane was about six months old.
+Mom thinks the family car at the time was a Morris sedan.
+Given the time, this was a Morris 1100 or 1300.

 The house in New Montrose is located across the street from the entrance to St Vincent and the Grenadines Botanic Gardens, the oldest botanic garden in the Western Hemisphere.